IvanSvyshch/CursorHW1-Introduction/README.md

 - 👋 Hi, I’m Ivan Svyshch
-- 👀 I’m interested in knowledge
 - 🌱 I’m currently learning Java
-- ✨ I want to cooperate with everyone who is interested in programming :-)
 - 📫 How to reach me ivansvyshch@gmail.com

 <!---